-Mowbray is a smaller suburb in Tasmania within the Launceston local government area (postcode 7248).
+Mowbray is a compact suburb in Tasmania within the Launceston local government area (postcode 7248).
 With a population of 4,048, the suburb has a mix of young professionals and families with a median age of 32.
 Households earn a median income of $59K per year, with an average household size of 2.5 people.
+Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at -0.3% year-on-year at the LGA level.
+TAS employment has moved -0.3% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+TAS also had 19 Commonwealth-backed major projects under construction, 0 underway, and 16 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are community & personal service, labourers, professionals.
+Employment in the area leans toward healthcare and retail trade.
 The top ancestries reported are Australian, English, Irish.

 Mowbray is served by 2 schools, including 1 primary, 1 combined.
 The average ICSEA score is 1010, which is around the national average of 1,000.
 Public transport access includes 7 bus stops.